PizzaPadawan/react-gallery/README.md

 git branchin

-[x] - Move the data into a database called 'react_gallery' and include database.sql file [] - Add a form to POST a new gallery item
+[x] - Move the data into a database called 'react_gallery' and include database.sql file [x] - Add a form to POST a new gallery item
-    [] - Client side form with absolute url for images [x] - Server side route
+    [x] - Client side form with absolute url for images [x] - Server side route
 [] - Ability to delete a gallery item
 [] - Material-UI styling